terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-treasury.md

 func (k Keeper) UpdateTaxPolicy(ctx sdk.Context) (newTaxRate sdk.Dec)
 ```

-At the end of each epoch, this funtion calculates the next value of the Tax Rate monetary lever.
+At the end of each epoch, this function calculates the next value of the Tax Rate monetary lever.

 Using $r_t$ as the current Tax Rate and $n$ as the [`MiningIncrement`](#miningincrement) parameter: